INSTRUMENTS / GENERATORS

 This section covers parameters for all of the oscillators.

-- OSC 3 Amplitude Modulation (OSC 3 > AM) - Switch on to use Oscillator 3 as an amplitude modulation of the other 2 oscillators.
+- OSC 3 Amplitude Modulation (AM OSC 3) -- Switch on to use Oscillator 3 as an amplitude modulator of oscillators 1 and 2.

-- Stereo Phase Randomness (PR) - Allows you to add 'randomness' to the stereo phase of all oscillators.
+- Phase Rand - Adds 'randomness' to the stereo phase of all oscillators.
 Low values can make the sound slightly more natural, while higher values can be used as a special effect.
 Stereo Phasing can introduce clicks, since the oscillators start somewhere 'inside' the waveform.
 You can fix this by using a volume envelope with a short attack time.